siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: All units cloak 21%/s overtime.

 All units passively gains cloak at a rate of 21% of mass per second.

+## jump_no_minjump
+> tags: gameplayImpact
+> info: Jump engines do not have min jump distance.

+Remove the min jump to jump.

 ## hide_stats
 > tags: displayImpact, informingImpact, clearNetRequired